aptos-foundation/AIPs/aips/aip-34.md

 - Market: Take the p50 of the min_inclusion_price across the last 30 blocks.
 - Aggressive: Take the p90 of the min_inclusion_price across the last 120 blocks.
 Additionally, round up to the next gas bucket.

 The more aggressive values look at a larger time window and take a higher percentile, to increase confidence that the transactions will be included in the next few blocks.
-The most aggressive value also takes into account gas buckets, which are used to prioritize dissemination in mempool and Quorum Store — so this adds confidence that the transaction dissemination will not be delayed.
+The most aggressive value also bumps up an additional gas bucket, adding confidence that the transaction dissemination will not be delayed.

 Note that because min_inclusion_price = 100 for non-full blocks, observing non-full blocks will reset all three values regardless of the gas fees used in the transactions, e.g., low will reset with any non-full block in the past 10 blocks, market will reset when 15 out of the last 30 blocks are non-full, and aggressive will reset when 108 out of the last 120 blocks are non-full.

+### Examples

+We illustrate how this works in different scenarios, we present some simple examples, using the current system configs.

+(A) The blockchain is lightly loaded, so has no full blocks within the last 120 blocks.
+The estimation is:

+- Low: 100 (= minimum system gas unit price)
+- Market: 100
+- Aggressive: 150 (= minimum of next bucket)

+(B) The blockchain is heavily loaded, with only full blocks within the last 120 blocks, but with all transactions using the lowest gas unit price.
+The estimation is:

+- Low: 150 (= minimum of next bucket > 100)
+- Market: 150
+- Aggressive: 300 (= minimum of next bucket > 150)

+(B) The blockchain is moderately loaded, similar to above, but at least one non-full block in the last 10 blocks.
+The estimation is:

+- Low: 100 (= minimum system gas unit price)
+- Market: 150 (= minimum of next bucket > 100)
+- Aggressive: 300 (= minimum of next bucket > 150)

 ## Reference Implementation